umputun/tg-spam/README.md

 - **Stop Words Comparison**: Messages are compared against a curated list of stop words commonly found in spam.
 - **OpenAI Integration**: TG-Spam may optionally use OpenAI's GPT models to analyze messages for spam patterns.
 - **Emoji Count**: Messages with an excessive number of emojis are scrutinized, as this is a common trait in spam messages.
+- **Meta checks**: TG-Spam can optionalsly check the message for the number of links and the presence of images.
+If the number of links is greater than the specified limit, or if the message contains images but no text, it will be marked as spam.
 - **Automated Action**: If a message is flagged as spam, TG-Spam takes immediate action by deleting the message and banning the responsible user.

 TG-Spam can also run as a server, providing a simple HTTP API to check messages for spam.
-This is useful for integration with other tools.
+This is useful for integration with other tools, not related to Telegram.
 For more details see [Running with webapi server](#running-with-webapi-server) section below.
 In addition, it provides WEB UI to perform some useful admin tasks.
 For more details see [WEB UI](#web-ui) section below.
+All the spam detection modules can be also used as a library.
+For more details see [Using tg-spam as a library](#using-tg-spam-as-a-library) section below.

 ## Installation